cal-overflow/site/src/content/portfolio/serverless-security-system/index.md

 ---

 If I only had two sentences to describe this project, I would say:
-> A full-stack cloud-based security system involving data several simultaneous data streams from hardware devices. \
+> A full-stack cloud-based security system involving several simultaneous data streams from hardware devices. \
 > Oh, and it's serverless!

 Although I didn't realize it while starting the project, I was beginning development on my most complex project yet.